Soccer Substitution Rules 101: Everything You Need to Know

 A tactical change in this context could also mean bringing a player on because the coach believes his skill set can make an impact in a way that the substituted player will not.

-Another instance of a tactical change that may require a substitution is a case where a player gets a red card.
+Another instance of a tactical change that may require a substitution is a case where a player gets a red or yellow card.

 A red card leaves the team in the lurch as they become outnumbered by the opponent.